Probing the PeV Region in the Astrophysical Neutrino Spectrum using $\nu_\mu$ from the Southern Sky: Results

 \subsection{Event characteristics and point source searches}

 The characteristics of the two events are summarized in Table~\ref{table:observed-two-events}.
 The quoted uncertainties represent 90\% confidence intervals.
-Both events are also in the 1.1 million event ``PSTracks'' sample \cite{IceCube:2021xar}, but here, the application of an IceTop veto and stochasticity cuts allow them to be singled out as likely signal.
+Both events are also found in the newest versions of the ``PSTracks'' sample~\cite{PS:2023:extended-source-in-galactic-plane, PS:2024:nu-from-hard-xray-AGN, IceCube-HAWC:2024:joint-search-galactic-cr-accelerator}, although they were not identified in older versions of the sample~\cite{IceCube:2021xar}.
+In the new versions, the application of an IceTop veto and stochasticity cuts allow them to be singled out as likely signal.

 Event A is near the horizon with a large $\dit$ (closest distance from the muon track to the center of IceTop), while Event B is more vertical, with a higher energy.
 The characterization of Event A turns out to be challenging.
 First, the associated IceTop activity shows three hits along the direction of the track, but they are found to be slightly outside the veto time window, with $\Delta t$ around $\SI{2400}{ns}$.
 Because the veto time window is fixed in this analysis, possible additional delays in the arrival times of IceTop hits at larger zenith angles or larger $\dit$ due to shower curvature are not taken into account.
 Therefore, the visually correlated IceTop hits for Event A suggest that this event could have an atmospheric origin.